Home » Our Story

 Our Story

-Trinity Place Shelter is a non-sectarian, 10-bed transitional shelter that provides LGBTQ youth and young adults with a safe place to sleep, shower, eat and store belongings.
+Trinity Place Shelter is a non-sectarian, 10-bed shelter that provides LGBTQ youth and young adults with a safe place to sleep, shower, eat and store belongings.
 We provide individual and group counseling, independent living supportive services, and access to transportation.

 We provide case management, education, career counseling, access to comprehensive health services, art classes and mental health services utilizing community partnerships.
 All youth referred to Trinity Place are interested in and assisted with actively seeking employment or schooling.